Feel

 Worry jar

-A worry jar enables your child to visually see that once the worry has been addressed, it doesn’t need to be a worry any longer.
+A worry jar allows your child to visually see that once the worry has been addressed, it doesn’t need to be a worry any longer.
 Write the worry down and then put it in the jar.

 Brave jar